-The Certificate in Social Entrepreneurship denotes a scholar who successfully completes a course of study and action that prepares herself to be an agent for stewardship and positive social change in the world.
-He will develop an ability to integrate entrepreneurism and critical social inquiry as a foundational creative force for designing change.
-She will seek to apply this in the use of design thinking, sociopolitical/socioeconomic and ethical analysis, design/engineering, and appropriate technologies, in the innovative development of products and programs intended to drive social change.
+The Certificate in Social Entrepreneurship denotes scholars who successfully completes a course of study and action that prepares them to be an agent for stewardship and positive social change in the world.
+They will develop an ability to integrate entrepreneurism and critical social inquiry as a foundational creative force for designing change.
+They will seek to apply this in the use of design thinking, sociopolitical/socioeconomic and ethical analysis, design/engineering, and appropriate technologies, in the innovative development of products and programs intended to drive social change.

 Required course work (at least three) - The student must take the three core semester courses required for this certificate.
 The student will maintain a B or above in required core courses.